-One last tip on script writing -- we highly encourage you read your script out loud before you start calling to test the length and to make sure that it sounds natural.
-For more on the nuts and bolts on creating your script, read our support guides here.
+We highly encourage you to read your script out loud before you start calling to test the length and to make sure that it sounds natural.
+For more on the nuts and bolts of creating your script, read our support guides here.

 When Will You Make Calls

 To get the most value out of your calling program, you’ll also need to consider when you will use ThruTalk.